spacenick/backbone-baguette/README.md

 This project is highly inspired by Aura and Backbone Marionnette, but is aiming at smaller projects, which don't necessarily require all the great features provided by this kind of on-top frameworks.

 [DOCS and EXAMPLES](http://spacenick.github.com/backbone-baguette)

+PS : tests coming soon!
+This is a very alpha library, so use it at your own risks!